arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 It's most desirable if the main effort is aimed at a point of weakness since it's desirable to concentrate strength against weakness.
 However, sometimes the main effort can be directed to a strong point—the center of gravity, the heart of their ability to fight.
 The choice of main effort depends on assessing both the cost and the benefit of attacking a particular point.

 In the same way, it's useful for product developers to designate the main effort for their projects.
 Only a small set of product attributes truly drive success.
 While the customer may be able to identify 200 features and explain what they want, only four to six of these features are capable of shifting preference from one brand to another.
 The entire team must focus on these preference-shifting features and let the other 195 features subordinate to achieving performance on these critical features.

+#### D11.
+The Principle of Dynamic Alignment: The main effort may shift quickly when conditions change.

+The main effort may shift in the course of battle because it's fluid.
+One unit may be the main effort, and all supporting resources should help the main effort succeed.

+But the battlefield conditions may change.
+For example, when defenders oppose the main effort, they may create weakness in another area, which is attractive to designate a different location as the main effort.

+As you progress through a project, new information becomes available.
+You want to make the best economic choice using this further information.
+If the option involves shifting your focus, you must be able to do this easily and quickly.